subspace/protocol-specs/docs/crypto_primitives.md

 ## Kate-Zaverucha-Goldberg (KZG) Polynomial Commitment

-[KZG polynomial commitment scheme](https://dankradfeist.de/ethereum/2020/06/16/kate-polynomial-commitments.html) allows for *constant-*sized inclusion proofs for arbitrary-sized data sets.
+[KZG polynomial commitment scheme](https://dankradfeist.de/ethereum/2020/06/16/kate-polynomial-commitments.html) allows for *constant*-sized inclusion proofs for arbitrary-sized data sets.
 Specifically:

 - The commitment size is *constant* and equal to one group element of an elliptic group that admits pairings.
 With BLS12-381, that is 48 bytes
-- The proof size is *constant* and **equal to one group element (48 bytes)
+- The proof size is *constant* and **equal** to one group element (48 bytes)
 - Verification time is *constant* and requires two group multiplications and two pairings
 - Proving time (commitment and proof generation) is *linear* in the degree of the underlying polynomial (length of committed data)